 I scoffed.
 “You have no power to threaten me,” I said.
 “Your people are dead.”

 “They are,” the khaiborn leader said.
 “And so you know we have nothing left to lose.
-Our spears will pearce your body, and we will drag your entrails out and wrap them around your throat so that you can feel the pain that you have caused us today.”
+Our spears will pierce your body, and we will drag your entrails out and wrap them around your throat so that you can feel the pain that you have caused us today.”

 I dropped my spear and pulled my mace from my back.
 In these tight quarters, the longer weapon would be harder to wield.
 I tightened my grip upon the mace’s haft.
 A white radiance enveloped its head.
 “I will not die here today.”

 The khaiborn leader said something in his own guttural language.
 The other two pushed forward, shields before them.
-The khaiborn with the crown had no weapons, and so my attention left me completely.
+The khaiborn with the crown had no weapons, and so my attention left it completely.
 That was a mistake.
 I rushed forward, hoping to surprise the two with the spears with burst of aggression.
 I had only closed half of the distance when a violent red light joined the white light of my mace.

 A writhing ball of flame flew over the heads of the spear-wielding khaiborn, arcing toward my face.
 I brought up my shield.
 “Cylpher,” I intoned.
 “Shield me with your light!”